A2.6: At the hotel

 The sea view Show

-Il numero della camera: The room number (Italian)
+Il numero della camera: The number of the room (Italian)

 Il numero della camera